Lillies-are-Lili/LeetCode/README.md

 Synopsis

-Quite simple, this is a simple repository that provides all of the LeetCode questions I’ve mastered.
-I've created branches for each language I've completed the question in, and then further branches that separete the questions based on what type of question it is.
+Quite simple, this is a repository that provides all of the LeetCode questions I’ve mastered.
+I've created branches for each language I've completed the question in, and then further branches that separate the questions based on what type of question it is.

 Motivation